audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 Step 3: Create a GitHub Repo
 ----------------------------

 Go to your GitHub account and create a new repo named ``mypackage``.
-The name of the repo should match the ``[project_slug]`` in order for Travis CI to find it; we'll do that in Step 5.
+The name of the repo should match the ``[project_slug]`` from your answers to running cookiecutter in order for Travis CI to find it when we get to Step 5.

 ``If your virtualenv folder is within your project folder, be sure to add the virtualenv folder name to your .gitignore file.

-You will find one folder named after the ``[project_slug]`` from your answers to running cookiecutter.
+You will find one folder named after the ``[project_slug]``.
 Move into this folder, and then setup git to use your GitHub repo and upload the code:

 .. code-block:: bash